 Six provisions of the final rule will take effect within 60 days of the rule’s publication, but state agencies will not need to implement them for 12 months, or by Oct.
 31, 2025.
 This implementation flexibility is in recognition of the fact that those provisions will require program partners to take more action or implement a larger change in program administration.
 Those provisions include the requirement for CSFP state agencies to post a copy of their CSFP state plan on a public webpage, the requirement for CSFP state agencies to post local agency information on a public webpage, the requirement for CSFP state agencies to share information about the Senior Farmers’ Market Nutrition Program with CSFP applicants, the requirements for TEFAP state agencies to post eligible recipient agency information and program eligibility information on a public webpage, and requirements for TEFAP state agencies related to TEFAP participation reporting.

-No, this rule does not make any changes to the use of USDA Foods in the child nutrition programs, including the National School Lunch Program (NSLP).
+The final rule does not make any specific changes to the use of USDA Foods in the child nutrition programs, including the National School Lunch Program (NSLP); however, USDA Foods intended for child nutrition programs are frequently used in disaster response, so the changes being made to USDA Foods Disaster Assistance would apply to child nutrition state agencies.

 Learn More